py5coding/py5book/integrations/numpy.md

-If you are using py5 and need to create a shape with thousands of vertices, one approach for implementing this would involve a `for` loop that created each vertex, one at a time.
+If you are using py5 and need to create a shape with thousands of vertices, one approach for implementing this would involve a `for` loop that creates each vertex, one at a time.

 Unfortunately, that py5 code would execute slowly.